Trump’s May 1 deadline: Can he continue war on Iran after that?

 The Authorization for Use of Military Force (AUMF) provides another potential legal basis for continued operations as it grants the president power to use force for specific goals.

-It was first passed in 2001 after the September 11 attacks in New York to enable the US to conduct its “war on terror”, and was passed again in 2002 to remove Saddam Hussein and authorise the 2003 invasion of Iraq.
+It was first passed in 2001 after the September 11 attacks to enable the US to conduct its “war on terror”, and was passed again in 2002 to remove Saddam Hussein and authorise the 2003 invasion of Iraq.
 These authorisations have been used by successive administrations to justify a wide range of military actions.

-In Trump’s first term, he used the 2002 AUMF to order the assassination of top Iranian General Qassem Soleimani in Baghdad in 2020.
+In Trump’s first term, he used the 2002 AUMF to order the assassination of Iranian General Qassem Soleimani in Baghdad in 2020.

 A 2015 congressional report on the AUMF found that former President Barack Obama had relied on the 2001 AUMF not only to continue US military operations in Afghanistan, but also “for beginning a new campaign against ISIS/ISIL, with the possibility of expansion to other countries if the Islamic State or Al Qaeda groups or associates effectively expand their reach and pose a threat to US national security and interests”.